You Won't Believe Who Was a Fan of New Girl - E! Online

 Winston's professional basketball days in Latvia never could have prepared him for this!

-In January, Lamorne Morris and Hannah Simone, who played Winston and CeCe on New Girl, launched a re–watch podcast Welcome to Our Show, with Zooey Deschanel, who plays the show's titular character Jessica Day.
+In January, Lamorne Morris and Hannah Simone, who played Winston and CeCe on New Girl, launched a re–watch podcast Welcome to Our Show from iHeartMedia, with Zooey Deschanel, who plays the show's titular character Jessica Day.

 Now, in an E!
 News exclusive interview—and in the spirit of reminiscing on old episodes—the pair revealed one particular fan of the hit–sitcom: Kobe Bryant.